top of page

 The Work Ecosystem and the Nervous System

-A workplace isn’t just a collection of desks and people - it’s an ecosystem where every element interacts with the nervous systems of those within it.
+A workplace isn’t merely a collection of desks and people; it’s an ecosystem where every element impacts the nervous systems of its members.

-Neurodivergent employees, in particular, experience workplaces in a heightened way.
-A chaotic, overstimulating environment can be mentally exhausting, while a restrictive, uninspiring workplace can feel draining and stifling.
-When leaders fail to understand how different nervous systems interact with workspaces, schedules, and expectations, they inadvertently create stress-filled environments that lower productivity and well-being.
+Neurodivergent employees experience workplaces more acutely.
+Chaotic, overstimulating environments can be mentally exhausting, while restrictive, uninspiring spaces can feel stifling.
+Leaders who fail to understand how different nervous systems interact with workspaces, schedules, and expectations inadvertently create stress-filled environments that dampen productivity and well-being.

 According to Harvard Business Review, employees with access to natural light report a 51% reduction in eyestrain and a 56% improvement in overall well-being.
-Meanwhile, well-designed workspaces lead to a 25% increase in productivity.
+Well-designed workspaces can lead to a 25% increase in productivity.

 How to Build a Workplace That Aligns with the Nervous System

-• Recognise that different people process environments differently.
-Some thrive in open offices, while others need quiet spaces.
-Some work best with structure, others with flexibility.
-Offer both, rather than assuming one model fits all.
+• Recognise that people process environments in various ways.
+Some thrive in open offices; others need quiet spaces.
+Offer both rather than assume one model fits all.

-• Understand that unpredictability is a stressor.
+• Understand that unpredictability can be a stressor.
 Consistent communication, regular schedules, and clear expectations help employees feel secure and focused.

 • Encourage movement, rest, and autonomy.
-Humans aren’t machines.
-Allowing breaks, flexible working locations, and natural workspace designs supports nervous system regulation and sustained focus.
+Humans are not machines.
+Allowing breaks, flexible work locations, and natural workspace designs promotes nervous system regulation and sustained focus.

 • Consider neurodiverse needs.
-Sensory-friendly workspaces, adjustable lighting, and reduced noise can make a massive difference.
+Sensory-friendly workspaces, adjustable lighting, and reduced noise can significantly enhance comfort and productivity.

 • Offer remote or hybrid options.
-Some employees thrive in an office, while others do their best work remotely.
+Some employees thrive in an office, while others excel remotely.

 • Foster emotional safety.
-A workplace built on fear, unrealistic deadlines, and reactive management forces employees into survival mode, reducing their ability to think creatively and strategically.
+A workplace built on fear, unrealistic deadlines, and reactive management forces employees into survival mode, reducing their capacity for creative and strategic thinking.

 Work is an Ecosystem - Build It With Intention

-Thriving at work isn’t just about what we do, it’s about where and how we do it.
-Employees bring their best selves to work when they feel trusted, respected, and empowered.
+Thriving in work isn’t just about what we do; it’s about where and how we do it.
+Employees perform best when they feel trusted, respected, and empowered.

-• Lead with clarity, belief, and aligned action.
+• Lead with clarity, conviction, and aligned action.

-• Allow people to use their full talents and strengths.
+• Allow individuals to utilise their full talents and strengths.

-• Create workspaces that accommodate different nervous system needs.
+• Create workspaces accommodating different nervous system needs.

-A thriving workforce doesn’t just benefit employees, it fuels business growth, innovation, and success.
+A thriving workforce not only benefits employees but also fuels business growth, innovation, and success.

 Comments